SavNov/Writing/ST ST/The Shelf.md

 ...
 It was only after she Force-dragged him off the railing and sent him hurtling fifteen stories straight down, only to be saved by catching a rope he'd noticed and swinging onto a nearly catwalk, that maybe, perhaps, just this once, he might need an actual plan.
 NARRATOR
+Sith were supposed to be anger, revenge, pain and passion.

+Kylo Ren was none of those things.
 Kylo began to duel her.
 They moved together in a death-defying dance, but the Sith Lord from Moraband always seemed just one step ahead.
 Talon was losing.
 "I have watched the Sith Archives of every opponent Vader and Maul ever fought.
 I memorized them.
 There is no move you could use that could possibly surprise me."
 That deep, emotionless voice echoed.
 They weren't people, just a task to be dealt with.